himanshuo/life-of-learning/articles/OS/process_synchronization.md

 # Background

 Processes can execute concurrently, but may be interrupted at any time therefore only partially completing execution.

 Concurrent access to shared data may result in data inconsistency.

-Maintaining data consistency requires ways to ensure orderly execution of cooperating processes.
+Maintaining data consistency requires ways to ensure cooperating processes are executed in the order that they were intended.

 For example, consider the producer/consumer problem using a counter: